-While diverse readings of the dialectic and controversies over the interpretation of specific issues abound, there is one major feature upon which there seems to be near consensus: namely, that the life and death struggle referred to by Hegel as a decisive experience for the realization of self-consciousness as free, independent, and self-determining, involves two individuals engaged in a direct conflict in which the stakes are the highest possible.
+While diverse readings of the dialectic and controversies over the interpretation of specific issues abound, there is one major feature upon which there seems to be near consensus: namely, that the life-and-death struggle referred to by Hegel as a decisive experience for the realization of self-consciousness as free, independent, and self-determining, involves two individuals engaged in a direct conflict in which the stakes are the highest possible.
 I shall call this widely accepted reading the “duel view” of the struggle.
 This view is subject to virtually no critical examination with the single exception of an attempt by John McDowell to interpret the dialectic as involving not two individuals, but rather a single protagonist whose struggle is an internal affair.

-The aim of the present paper is to develop an alternative to the duel view, according to which the master-slave dialectic is to be understood as depicting self-consciousness’ own struggle to overcome its dependence upon external objects, and its need for recognition for such overcoming from another self-consciousness engaged in a struggle of the very same kind.
-According to the view developed here, we should read the life and death struggle as a double solitary struggle.
-The experience of self-consciousness does involve two individuals, yet they are not combatting each other.
+The aim of the present paper is to develop an alternative to the duel view, according to which the master–slave dialectic is to be understood as depicting self-consciousness’ own struggle to overcome its dependence upon external objects, and its need for recognition for such overcoming from another self-consciousness engaged in a struggle of the very same kind.
+According to the view developed here, we should read the life-and-death struggle as a double solitary struggle.
+The experience of self-consciousness does involve two individuals, yet they are not combating each other.
 Instead, each of them goes through a solitary trial, an individual struggle that is supposed to demonstrate each’s independence in relation to external objects and to life in general.
 It is with regard to such a struggle that each needs the other’s recognition of her achievement.
 To illustrate, each of them has her own dragon to slay but the ultimate goal is not just to slay the dragon but to receive the other’s recognition for doing that.
 The ultimately different statuses of the two (master and slave) are not a direct consequence of a combative interaction between them as suggested by the duel view.
 Rather, their statuses are determined by their respective acknowledgments of the outcomes of each separate solitary struggle.
-The hierarchy of master and slave is constituted by A’s acknowledgement of B’s success and B’s registration of A’s failure.
+The hierarchy of master and slave is constituted by A’s acknowledgment of B’s success and B’s registration of A’s failure.
 This situation ushers in the dialectics of master and slave which is the failure of achieving mutual recognition, hence the failure of both to realize themselves fully as self-consciousnesses.
 As I shall argue, what limits self-consciousness from being fully realized is immanent to the structure of self-consciousness.
 Therefore, the struggle and the motivation in which it is grounded should be explained on the basis of the dynamics determined by that structure.

 The double solitary struggle view offers an alternative to any reading of the dialectic which endorses the duel view of the struggle.
-This includes the currently dominant pragmatic-normative interpretation advocated, in different ways, by Pinkard, Pippin and Brandom, which presents the struggle as being over the constitution of norms for knowledge and action; and the once dominant but still very influential historical-political reading of Kojève, as well as other readings of the text that run into difficulties when they try to accommodate the duel view to their overall interpretation of the section and its central concepts.
+This includes the currently dominant pragmatic–normative interpretation advocated, in different ways, by Pinkard, Pippin and Brandom, which presents the struggle as being over the constitution of norms for knowledge and action; and the once dominant but still very influential historical–political reading of Kojève, as well as other readings of the text that run into difficulties when they try to accommodate the duel view to their overall interpretation of the section and its central concepts.